 The other breed consists of the more adventurous types.
 This doesn't mean they're roaming around the globe seeking near death experiences, this just means they're comfortable being uncomfortable and willing to immerse themselves in whatever it is they're doing.
 If they travel somewhere new, even if only for a day, they live there for that day.
 They don't visit a place, they make it their home for the duration.
 People of this breed make new lifelong friends wherever they go.
 When I cross paths with one of these individuals I immediately notice something different, yet familiar.
 It's as if we both were part of the same fraternity or grew up in the same town.
 Although we may have never met before, we feel an instant connection.
 The reason for this is because we're both part of what I'll call the Global Society.
 People that are members instantly recognize each other without saying a word.
 Even though we may have spawned from different corners of the globe, our roots are embedded everywhere.
 Some people that are part of this worldwide club may have never traveled a day in their life, but they possess an inquisitive nature and desire that expands their horizon beyond where the sun sets.
-It's always refreshing to stumble upon such individuals and share stories while at the same time adding another chapter to your own adventurous life story.
+It's always refreshing to stumble upon such individuals and share stories while at the same time adding another chapter to your own captivating autobiography.
 When parting ways you both feel like you've learned something new and know that you've made a friend for life, a friend that will most likely relate to you more than most of the friends you grew up with.
 The Global Society is the closest thing you'll find to a utopia, it's a place where race, religion, and politics have no relevance.

 Members of the Global Society are some of the wealthiest people you'll ever meet, regardless of the monetary value of all their assets or what they have in the bank.
 These individuals are a wealth of knowledge and experience.
 These people keep you humble and modest and constantly remind you to ditch the blinders and look at the world with eyes wide open.